pyranid/pyranid/COMPATIBILITY.md

 ## Dependencies

 The core `pyranid` artifact declares **zero runtime dependencies** - enforced at build time by a Maven Enforcer `bannedDependencies` rule and visible in the published POM.
-Compile-time-only dependencies (annotations and the PostgreSQL driver for optional rich error metadata) are `provided` scope and never required at runtime.
+Compile-time-only dependencies are `provided` scope and never required for ordinary runtime use.
+The PostgreSQL driver is used for optional rich error metadata and notification receive; PostgreSQL notification sending remains pure SQL.
+Applications that use notification receive must supply a compatible pgjdbc version at runtime.